gvelesandro/agents-starter/README.md

      - Email drafting
      - Note taking

-5. **Scheduling Assistant**
+5. **Scheduling Assistant with MCP Math Server**
    - Build tools for:
      - One-time event scheduling using specific dates
      - Delayed task execution (e.g., "remind me in 30 minutes")
      - Recurring tasks using cron patterns
      - Task payload management
+   - Connect MCP servers for:
+     - Advanced mathematical calculations
+     - Calendar system integration
+     - Time zone conversions
-     - Flexible scheduling patterns
+     - Complex scheduling algorithms

 Each use case can be implemented by:

-1. Adding relevant tools in `tools.ts`
+1. Adding relevant built-in tools in `tools.ts`
+2. **Configuring MCP servers** via the agent management UI
+3. **Creating specialized agents** with specific tool combinations
-2. Customizing the UI for specific interactions
+4. Customizing the UI for specific interactions
-3. Extending the agent's capabilities in `server.ts`
+5. Extending the agent's capabilities in `server.ts`
-4. Adding any necessary external API integrations
+6. Adding any necessary external API integrations

+### MCP Server Examples

+The system is designed to work with any MCP-compliant server:

+- **Math Server**: Advanced calculations and mathematical operations
+- **GitHub Server**: Repository management, Actions, and code analysis
+- **Database Server**: SQL queries and data analysis
+- **Calendar Server**: Scheduling and time management
+- **Custom Servers**: Build your own MCP servers for specific needs

 ## Learn More